 Business owners often want to form a company that has a positive effect on society but still makes a profit for its shareholders.
 This type of business entity is called a Benefit Corporation, sometimes called a Public Benefit Corporation.

-Business organizers that have an interest in effecting positive change for the public but do not want not to make a profit or pay taxes generally form a Non-Profit Corporation, sometimes called an Exempt Corporation
+Business organizers that have an interest in effecting positive change for the public but do not want not to make a profit or pay taxes generally form a Non-Profit Corporation, sometimes called an Exempt Corporation.

 Both Benefit Corporations and Non-Profit Corporations require additional language in their Certificate of Incorporation, in the form of a Benefit Statement (for a Benefit Corporation) or a Mission Statement (for a Non-Profit Corporation).
 There are distinct differences in the language of these two statements.

 A Benefit Corporation’s Certificate of Incorporation should list the company’s altruistic aims via its Benefit Statement, which should outline the societal benefits the company wishes to impart in addition to earning profits for the company and its shareholders.
+Below we'll highlight how to write a benefit statement and how to write a mission statement when starting a business of that entity type.

 Patagonia’s Benefit Statement is to “build the best product, cause no unnecessary harm, use business to inspire and implement solutions to the environmental crisis.”